What are the different types of cleanup sites?

-These sites are managed under the state’s cleanup law, the Model Toxics Control Act (MTCA).
+Toxic cleanup sites are managed under the state’s cleanup law, the Model Toxics Control Act (MTCA).
 Sites range widely in size and complexity.
 Often, toxic cleanup sites result from past industrial practices such as aluminum smelting or chemical manufacturing.
 These cleanups are managed or overseen by our Toxics Cleanup Program.

 Leaking underground storage tanks

-These consist of current or former facilities that treated, stored, disposed of, or recycled dangerous waste, such as hazardous chemicals.
+Dangerous waste sites are current or former facilities that treated, stored, disposed of, or recycled dangerous waste, such as hazardous chemicals.
 These are called “corrective action” sites because they are now fixing the pollution problems they created during operation.
 These are either big chemical sites or hazardous waste disposal companies.
 Part of the Hanford Nuclear cleanup is a corrective action site.
 Ecology’s Hazardous Waste and Toxics Reduction Program oversees these types of cleanups.
 Some of these sites are cleaned up under the Model Toxics Control Act (MTCA).

 Industrial facilities sites